-As a simple example, assume that we have only two job types $(J_1, J_2)$ and the same number of jobs for both job types, i.e. $n_1 = n_2 = 100$ .
-Also, we have two computing resources $(R_1, R_2)$ that have identical capacities and show the same performance for both job types, i.e. $T{proc}(i, 1) = T{proc}(i, 2) = 0.01s$ , but setup costs are different:
+As a simple example, assume that we have only two job types (J_1, J_2) and the same number of jobs for both job types, i.e. $n_1 = n_2 = 100$.
+Also, we have two computing resources (R_1, R_2) that have identical capacities and show the same performance for both job types, i.e. $T{proc}(i, 1) = T{proc}(i, 2) = 0.01s$, but setup costs are different:

-$$\begin{aligned} R_1: \quad T{setup}(1,1) &= 2s, \qquad T{setup}(1,2) &= 0s \\ R_2: \quad T{setup}(2,1) &= 0s, \qquad T{setup}(2,2) &= 2s. \end{aligned}$$
+$$R_1: T{setup}(1,1) = 2s, T{setup}(1,2) = 0s$$

+$R_2: T{setup}(2,1) = 0s, T{setup}(2,2) = 2s.$

 In the initial assignment step, the LP solver assumes that all the computing resources have setup costs for all the job types irrespective of the number of jobs.
 The LP solver, therefore, considers that the setup cost is same (i.e. two seconds) for both computing resources, and distributes the same number of jobs to both computing resources regardless of job types.
-As a result, the example parallel system consisting of $R_1$ and $R_2$ takes more than two seconds, since each computing resource already takes two seconds for its setup cost.
-However, if we allocate all the jobs of $J_2$ to $R_1$ and all the jobs of $J_1$ to $R_2$ , both computing resources do not incur setup costs and thus we can complete all the jobs in one second.
+As a result, the example parallel system consisting of R_1 and R_2 takes more than two seconds, since each computing resource already takes two seconds for its setup cost.
+However, if we allocate all the jobs of J_2 to R_1 and all the jobs of J_1 to R_2 , both computing resources do not incur setup costs and thus we can complete all the jobs in one second.

 Refinement step with an application-independent heuristic: To address the under-utilization issue of computing resources in the initial assignment step, we iteratively improve assignment solutions in refinement steps.
 Since we relax the piece-wise condition of setup costs in the initial assignment, we consider its negative effects and reassign jobs to reduce such negative effects.
-To perform this strategy, we define a job-to-resource ratio $(n{ij}/n_j)$ for each job type.
-Given a job type, this ratio describes the portion of jobs that are being processed on the resource $R_i$ .
-The ratio can be an approximate indicator of the benefit obtained by using $R_i$ to process jobs of $J_j$ , since the overhead of the setup cost is constant and the overhead is relatively decreased as the number of jobs are increased.
+To perform this strategy, we define a job-to-resource ratio (n{ij}/n_j) for each job type.
+Given a job type, this ratio describes the portion of jobs that are being processed on the resource R_i .
+The ratio can be an approximate indicator of the benefit obtained by using R_i to process jobs of J_j , since the overhead of the setup cost is constant and thus amortized when the number of jobs increases.

-We treat a computing resource that has the smallest job-toresource ratio to be most under-utilized given a job type.
+We treat a computing resource that has the smallest job-to-resource ratio to be most under-utilized given a job type.
 If there are multiple candidates, we choose the one that has a larger setup cost than the others.
 We thus re-assign jobs of the job type assigned to the computing resource to other computing resources.
-To implement this heuristic within our LP-based scheduler, we set $T{setup}(i, j)$ as zero and $T{proc}(i, j)$ as $\infty$ for the $R_i$ that has the smallest job-toresource for $j_j$ .
-Note that even though $R_i$ does not get any jobs given the job type $J_j$ , it can get more jobs of other job types.
+To implement this heuristic within our LP-based scheduler, we set $T{setup}(i,j)$ as zero and $T{proc}(i,j)$ as ∞ for the R_i that has the smallest job-to-resource for j_j .
+Note that even though R_i does not get any jobs given the job type J_j , it can get more jobs of other job types.
 As a result, it can better utilize different capacities of heterogeneous computing resources.

-We perform the refinement step until one of the following three conditions are met: 1) the LP solver cannot find a solution, 2) we cannot further reduce the L value, the makespan, or 3) the LP-solver takes more time than the smallest value of $T{rest}(i)$ , the expected running time for completing tasks that are under processing in each resource among all the resources, to prevent a long idle time of computing resources (i.e. time-out condition).
+We perform the refinement step until one of the following three conditions are met: 1) the LP solver cannot find a solution, 2) we cannot further reduce the L value, the makespan, or 3) the LP-solver takes more time than the smallest value of $T{rest}(i)$, the expected running time for completing tasks that are under processing in each resource among all the resources, to prevent a long idle time of computing resources (i.e. $time-out\ condition$).
 Through this iterative refinement steps, we can achieve better assignment results that are close to the optimal solution.
 A detailed work-flow of our iterative LP solver on an example of scheduling problem is available in Appendix B as a supplementary material.